Introducing Gertjan Dijkink

 Salvador Dali’s ‘Geopoliticus Child Watching the Birth of the New Man’

-In 1943 Salvador Dali painted the birth of ‘the new man’ as an event observed by ‘a new man’, the latter represented in the forefront and aptly named ‘Geopoliticus child’.
+In 1943 Salvador Dali painted the birth of ‘the new man’ (note: photo provided by author) as an event observed by ‘a new man’, the latter represented in the forefront and aptly named ‘Geopoliticus child’.
 Obviously I am not going to dwell on the esthetic qualities of paintings.
 Moreover Dali considered his own artistic capabilities mediocre: he attached more value to being recognized as a visionary genius!

 My interest is of course in his vision, but let me nevertheless linger an instant over the esthetic aspects.
 Dali seems to revert to artistic conventions from the 18th century.
 According to these conventions the onlooker had to be guided into a painted landscape by something in the forefront: a human figure, a walker or a path.
 Here, in this painting, we see an adult person and a child in the forefront.
 Later on, artists like Caspar David Friedrich (see his Shipwreck from 1823) shocked the public by omitting such details, by slinging the onlooker smack down into the wilderness.